RebekkaHaley/keras-digit-recogniser/README.md

 ## Model Logic

 The folder `/model_logic` contains the notebook used to create the CNN model.
-It also produces a csv in the correct submission format for the Kaggle competition "Digit Recognizer".
+It also produces a CSV in the correct submission format for the Kaggle competition "Digit Recognizer".

 For example, one submission scored approx. 0.97.